Yongqiao662/SafeZoneX/backend/README.md

 ---

 ## Usage & API
-- **Safety Report Submission:** Send POST requests to `/api/reports` to submit safety reports.
+- **Safety Report Submission:** Send POST requests to `/api/report` to submit safety reports from the mobile app or other clients.
+- **AI Analysis Flow:**
+	- Reports are analyzed by the AI model.
+	- If confidence > 70%, the report is sent to the dashboard as real.
+	- If confidence is 50-70%, the report is sent as likely real with confidence level.
+	- If confidence < 50%, the report is filtered and not sent to the dashboard.
-- **Feedback Loop:** If the AI model's confidence is low, the backend will request user feedback via the frontend widget.
+- **Feedback Loop:** If the AI model's confidence is in the 50-70% range, the backend will request user feedback via the frontend widget.
-- **WebSocket Alerts:** Clients can connect to the WebSocket endpoint for real-time emergency alerts.
+- **WebSocket Alerts:** Clients can connect to the WebSocket endpoint for real-time emergency alerts and report updates.

 ---